I see a lot about Viktor in context of other characters, but nothing on the man himself.

 Then there’s Yuri.
 The first time Viktor noticed him, Yuri was drunk, granted, but he was honest and open with liking Viktor.
 Keeping that in mind for Viktor’s mental state, when he saw the viral video of Yuri’s performance of Viktor’s routine, the most surprising thing Viktor could do was to find this person he’d been interested in and work with him.

 And that video hit right when his accomplishments, everything Viktor lived for, were starting to feel stale to him.
 He was at the peak of figure skating at 16 years old, and at the start of the anime, he’s 27.

 Viktor had won five consecutive World Championships, five consecutive Grand Prix finals, and several European championships.
-11 straight years of non-stop success and “Viktor wins again”.
-Unsurprising, and then in comes Yuri with an opportunity to do something surprising.
+For 11 straight years, it was non-stop success and “Viktor wins again”.
+All unsurprising routine, and then in comes Yuri with an opportunity to do something surprising.

 This is subtext talking, but I also think that stagnant feeling made Viktor think about the rest of his life.
 If 11 years was enough to make him feel stagnant, what would the next 40 years be like?
 Would anyone be at his side if not for his skating?

 I think he was craving an emotional bond that was for him, as he was, not his accomplishments.
 All the more reason to leave the ice and find a way to spend time with Yuri in a way he wouldn’t refuse.
 He doesn’t even ask Yuri if he wants Viktor to train him, that’s how certain he was he wouldn’t refuse.

 But what interests me about this is that Viktor was still expecting to succeed easily as he had for the past decade.
 The goal is an open, honest relationship.
 And if you watch the early episodes, you can almost see Viktor going down a checklist:

 Know a lot about the other person.